ggboblol/Tkinter-discord-webhook-message-sender/README.md

 This project works both in windows and linux.
 If in raspberry pi monitor required.

+**Basic knowledge of :**
+  1. python in linux or windows.
+  2. terminal in linux or windows(if your using).
+  3. and python apps.

 **For Windows(works better in virtual environment like pycharm):**
   1. pip install discord-webhooks
   2. pip install tkinter